vcz-fr/Meetup-Notes/meetups/afup-bdx/2019-02-28_DDD-CQRS-Clean-Architecture-in-MVC.md

 Applied to this project, the Clean Architecture would simplify testing and reduce the development feedback loop to speed up feature development and future changes and migrations.
 In a domain where change is in every mind, reducing the impact of evolutions by making the code independent is a necessary step.

 Some ground rules apply to create a Clean code: The external layers can only exchange with the internal ones and all the data formats must be normalized at every step before ever reaching the business logic.
-Your domain code must be pristine, isolated enough so that is can be reused and only include that domain entities and rules.
+Your domain code must be pristine, isolated enough so that it can be reused and only include that domain entities and rules.

 Your application must become a list of use cases and orchestrate data from and to your domains.
 Infrastructure-wise, each layer must know the data formats it manipulates at every step.
-You might have to create your own persistance layer based on a query builder at most or plain SQL.
+You might have to create your own persistence layer based on a query builder at most or plain SQL.
 The organization of the source directory is semantic; the subdirectory names are no longer those offered by your framework or language of choice.
 You can introduce sense and sanity in your code without actually writing a single line of it!

 Note that you must stay as far away as possible from framework additions.
 For instance, in PHP, you should not use annotations since they are not supported by the language and lock your code with the technology that enables them.
 Be similarly cautious with libraries and frameworks.